allista/hangar/README.md

 * Hangars are fit for any application:
     * small light and cheap as well as huge, packed with all needed modules
-    * most may be rescaled to the needed size and proportions via tweakables (mass, volume and cost are changed accordingly)
+    * **most may be rescaled** to the needed size and proportions **via tweakables** (mass, volume and cost are changed accordingly)
 * There are several types of hangars:
-    * in-line hangars for spaceships
+    * **In-line hangars** (simple and habitable) for spaceships
-    * ground hangars for colonies
+    * **Ground hangars** (simple and habitable) for colonies
-    * each type has inhabitable variant with integrated crew cabins
+    * **Rover Lander** hangar that has all needed modules and fuel to autonomously land on a planet or moon, bringing some rovers along the way
-    * there's also the Spaceport part that combines a huge hangar with a cockpit; as such, the Spaceport has only a single stack node at its bottom
+    * there's also the **Spaceport** part that combines a huge hangar with a cockpit; as such, the Spaceport has only a single stack node at its bottom
-* All hangars are equipped with internal docking port for easy targeting.
+* In-line hangars are equipped with internal docking port for easy targeting.
 If the hangar is inactive, this port may be used for normal docking
 * Ground hangars have anchoring modules for comfort use on low-gravity worlds and integrated probe cores with antennas for autonomous operation
 * Crew and resources can be transferred between a vessel with a hangar and stored vessels
 * Smart internal machinery ensures optimal filling of a hangar and mass distribution, while preventing attempts to store objects that do not fit in